May 5, 2015

-Friday, May 5 is National STOP!
-Clean Your Hands Day and London Health Sciences Centre continues to be a leader in practicing good hand hygiene.
+Tuesday, May 5 is national STOP!
+Clean Your Hands Day and London Health Sciences Centre (LHSC) is leading the way in practicing good hand hygiene.

-LHSC also ensures that staff practice the four moments of hand hygiene, which include:
+LHSC staff follow the four moments of hand hygiene:

-LHSC’s 2016 hand hygiene rates for staff show a high compliance to all four moments of hand hygiene.
+LHSC’s 2014 hand hygiene rates for staff, released in late April, show a high compliance to all four moments of hand hygiene.
 LHSC’s hand hygiene rates for Moment 1 and Moment 4 are reported annually to the Ministry of Health and Long-Term Care.